 Zoned to perfection

 Matt Flemming, from All Star, planned and installed the new plumbing system.
 Speaking to Castrads he said: “When starting a new construction build, it’s always a little tricky to design a plumbing system that not only functions well but is also aesthetically pleasing.
 You want it to work perfectly while blending in with the design of the house.
 We try to spend a good amount of time on layout to ensure the final product and boiler room reflects the effort we put into the system.”

 The house has a new hydronic heating system running on two separate boilers and all zoned by floor.
 Matt explained: “We organise zoning based on what will work best for the family.
 There are also a lot of other factors that go into zoning like exterior walls, windows, furniture layout, ceiling heights and many other forms of heat loss that could cause uneven heating if not zoned properly.
 All these factors must be considered when laying out your zones.”

 The use of both ranges offers incredible versatility.
-Wherever possible, deeper radiators have been placed below windows, as recommended in our 'How to Heat' guides.
+Wherever possible, deeper radiators have been placed below windows.
 Where needed, some taller, narrower styles have been used to maximise floor space without reducing output.